maennel/radio-stuff/repeatermap/README.md

 ## Filters

-From all repeaters, ingested from the selected sources, you can filter them for the following criteria using the `--filter` argument:
+From all repeaters, ingested from the selected sources, you can filter them for the following criteria using the `--filter` and the `--location-filter` argument:

+### Filtering for pre-defied criteria
 | Criterion         | Available options                                 |
 |-------------------|---------------------------------------------------|
 | Band (`band`)     | - `10m`<br />- `6m`<br />- `2m`<br />- `70cm`<br />- `23cm` |